 The York County Solid Waste Authority offers FREE educational programming to school, civic and community groups.
-We also offer tours of the York County Resource Recovery Center and our now-closed landfill in Hopewell Township.
+We also offer tours of the York County Resource Recovery Center.
 See first-hand how we turn your garbage into electricity!
 If you are interested in learning about our FREE programming, log onto our website: www.ycswa.com or call us at (717) 845-1066.